csteamengine/RPi-Quadcopter/README.md

 # PS3 CONTROLLER

-The $ denotes the beginning of a line of code.
+The $ denotes the beginning of a line of code to be entered in the Terminal.
 First make sure your Pi is up to date (This may take a while depending on your pi):

 		$sudo apt-get update

 Next install the bluetooth support (Drivers, compilers and such) this one will take a long time so get comfortable:
    $ denotes a new line. this first one is a long line.

     $sudo apt-get install bluez-utils bluez-compat bluez-hcidump checkinstall libusb-dev libbluetooth-dev joystick
       Make sure to run the above command as a single line.